 On the Meaning “within the living”, this type of therapy is administered directly into the patient, targeting the cells and editing the genome from inside the body. side, our systemic Also known as LNP.
 LNPs are fat-based molecules that are the basis of Intellia’s CRISPR/Cas9 delivery platform.
 In Intellia’s experimental treatments, an LNP delivers to its target gene a simple, two-part genome editing system: the messenger RNA that encodes the Cas9 protein and the guide RNA that can target a specific DNA sequence. or LNP-based delivery system has the potential to unlock treatment of genetic diseases by selectively knocking out disease-causing genes, introducing targeted Insertion of a new DNA sequence into the genome to manufacture a desired protein using a gene editing technology, such as the CRISPR/Cas9 system. of a functional gene, or both.

-We are also focused on engineering Type of white blood cell, or leukocyte, essential to the immune system.
-Intellia is engineering T cells against specific cancer antigens. therapies to provide them with particular enhanced attributes that may enable them to more effectively treat oncological and immunological diseases.
-Our approach is designed to improve safety and efficacy by engineering Type of therapy where engineered cells are transferred into a patient’s body to grow, replace or repair damaged tissue, or perform another desired function.
-Cells used in these therapies may originate from the patient (autologous cells) or from a donor (allogeneic cells).
+On the Also referred to as a cell therapy.
+In an ex vivo therapy, cells are removed from the body for modification.
+Modification is done by administering therapy directly to the cells before they are returned to the body.
+In the case of ex vivo CRISPR/Cas9 therapies, CRISPR/Cas9 is used to modify cells to repair them to their desired functions.
+The engineered cells are then administered to the patient so they can treat a particular disease. side, we are focused on engineering Type of white blood cell, or leukocyte, essential to the immune system.
+Intellia is engineering T cells against specific cancer antigens. therapies to provide them with particular enhanced attributes that may more effectively treat oncological and autoimmune diseases.
+Our approach is to reproduce natural cell physiology to improve safety and efficacy by engineering Type of therapy where engineered cells are transferred into a patient’s body to grow, replace or repair damaged tissue, or perform another desired function.
+Cells used in these therapies may originate from a healthy donor (allogeneic cells).
 A common type of cell therapy is blood transfusions, where red blood cells, white blood cells and platelets from one or more donors are transferred into the body of a patient. that are more precise, potent and persistent.